Curse of the Billy Goat: End of the curse

 The Cubs won the National League Championship Series (NLCS), their first pennant in 71 years, with a 5–0 shutout in Game 6 against the Los Angeles Dodgers at Wrigley Field on October 22, 2016; the "curse" was broken on the 46th anniversary of Billy Sianis's death.

 The Cubs beat the Cleveland Indians in the 2016 World Series in seven games after trailing in the series 3 games to 1.
-They won game 7 by a score of 8–7 in 10 innings at Progressive Field in Cleveland, Ohio, ending their 108-year drought.
+They won Game 7 by a score of 8–7 in 10 innings at Progressive Field in Cleveland, Ohio, ending their 108-year drought.

 In popular culture

-In the 1989 film Back to the Future Part II, it is depicted that in 2015, the Cubs defeated a team from Miami in the 2015 World Series, which ended the longest drought in all four of the North American professional sports leagues.
-While the Miami Marlins failed to make the playoffs, the Cubs managed to the wild card that year and moved to the 2015 NLCS by October 21, 2015, the date the protagonist Marty McFly traveled to in the movie.
-On that same day, however, the Cubs got swept by the New York Mets in the NLCS.
-The movie was also off by one year on when the Cubs won, as the Cubs actually won the World Series the following year in 2016.
-The official Back to the Future Twitter joked that the one-year delay was due to the 1994-95 MLB strike disrupting the space-time continuum.
+The 1989 film Back to the Future Part II depicts the Cubs defeating the Miami Gators, a fictional baseball team, in the 2015 World Series, which ended the longest drought in all four of the North American professional sports leagues.
+In reality, however, the Cubs were eliminated from the playoffs by the Mets on October 21, 2015.
+When the Cubs won the World Series the following year, the Back to the Future Twitter account tweeted that the prediction was one year off due to the 1994–95 Major League Baseball strike.